Surisai/DSAFileLearning/AFinaltherytopic.md

   - Definitions: leaf, root, sibling, height, depth, complete, traversals, branches, etc.

 - **Binary Search Tree (BST)**
-  - Binary search trees (BST) are binary trees where values are placed in a way that supports efficient searching.
-In a BST, all values in the left subtree value in current node < all values in the right subtree.
-This rule must hold for EVERY subtree,
   - Be able to implement functions for BSTs including both depth-first and breadth-first traversals
   - Be able to use drawings to show how to perform insertions/removals
   - Be able to list nodes by all traversal orders (pre-order, post-order, in-order, breadth-first)